delight-im/Faceless/README.md

  3. Rename `Server/config.example.php` to `Server/config.php` and replace all occurrences of `REPLACE_THIS_WITH_VALUE` with a proper configuration value for your setup
  4. Set up cron jobs for `htdocs/workers/dispatcher.php`, `htdocs/workers/score_updater.php` and `htdocs/workers/cleaner.php`
  5. Enable `mod_rewrite` for the Apache web server

-### Android

- 1. Rename `Android/src/im/delight/faceless/ConfigExample.java` to `Android/src/im/delight/faceless/Config.java` and replace all occurrences of `REPLACE_THIS_WITH_VALUE` with a proper configuration value for your setup
- 2. Import all [dependencies](Android/README.md#dependencies) for the Android project

 ## Security